-- Netflix platform is few among other streaming platforms which offer a massive library of movies and web shows genres for its subscribers to select from.
+- Netflix platform is few among other streaming platforms which offer a massive library of movies and web show genres for its subscribers to select from.

 - Netflix offers both adult and family content to attract family audiences also.

-- Netflix has a separate user profile for the child, which only offers child-curated shows and movies.
+- Netflix has a separate user profile for the child, offering only child-curated shows and movies.

 8. Cost Structure

-- Purchase of movie and web shows rights from the production companies
+- Purchase of movie and web show rights from the production companies

 - Producing exclusive content ( only available on Netflix )

 9. Revenue Streams